-The consolidated financial statements of the Group for the year ended 31 December 2022 were audited by another auditor who expressed an unmodified opinion on those statements on 31 March 2023.
+The consolidated financial statements of the Group for the year ended 31 December 2023 were audited by another auditor who expressed an unmodified opinion on those statements on 28 March 2024.

-OTHER INFORMATION IN THE ANNUAL REPORT
+OTHER INFORMATION

-The directors are responsible for the other information.
-The other information comprises the information included in the Company's annual report, but does not include the consolidated financial statements and our auditor's report thereon.
+The directors of the Company are responsible for the other information.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.